一、故障原因

 I will upload the full log of reproducing the bug in a file, but the gist of it is:

-On master, open 2 connections and run insert and update on table a in the following
+On master, open 2 connections and run insert and update on table a

 order: